BCAppsLimited/BankValidator/overview.md

         url: /install-guide
 ---

-# What is NZ Bank Account Validator?
+# What is Bank Validator?

-OK, this is probably not going to come as a shock, but the NZ Bank Account Validator is for validating New Zealand bank account numbers.
+OK, this is probably not going to come as a shock, but the Bank Validator is for validating bank account numbers.
+Specifically New Zealand and Australian bank account numbers.
 It adds an immediate visual feedback to every page that contains a **Bank Branch No.** and **Bank Account Number** field.
 Namely:

 - **Bank Account Card**
 - **Vendor Bank Account Card**
 - **Customer Bank Account Card**
 - **Employee Card**

-In addition to the displays on the setup cards, the **Payment Journal** will show a warning if the bank account number used on the related account is not a valid New Zealand bank account.
+In addition to the displays on the setup cards, the **Payment Journal** will show a warning if the bank account number used on the related account is not in a valid New Zealand or Australian bank account number format.

-We don't alter the data and we don't stop you from using the bank account if it's not valid, however, the **Bank Account Validation Result** field that has been added to each of the previously listed pages shows a big bright friendly green tick if the entered number is valid according to the validation algorithm.
+We don't alter the data and we don't stop you from using the bank account if it's not valid, however, the **Bank Account Validation Result** field that has been added to each of the previously listed pages shows a big bright friendly green tick if the entered number is valid according to the validation rule that has been selected.

 ![Image showing a valid bank account.](/screenshots/overview/ValidBankAccount.png)